Millimeter-Wave UAV Channel Model with Height-Dependent Path Loss and Shadowing in Urban Scenarios: Model Parameterization

 \section{Model Parameterization}

 This section describes how $P_{\text{LoS}}$ and LSF parameters are obtained from RT data for the considered urban layouts.
-We used MATLAB RT simulations to generate a spatially consistent dataset of PL, shadow fading, and LoS/NLoS states over a $1000\times1000~\mathrm{m^2}$ area with $20~\mathrm{m}$ RX grid resolution.
-The ABS heights range from $5$ to $1000$~m (in total, 30 heights), with ground receivers at $1.5$~m.
-All buildings are assumed to be made out of concrete.
-Each height is simulated over 20 generated cities (both the city layout and ABS location are changed) resulting in up to 5000 channel realizations per height.
-These simulations were performed in four layouts (Manhattan, SRU, FUU, and HEU) and four environments (from suburban to high-rise Urban).
-The RT simulator accounts for up to $3$ reflections and $1$ diffraction per path, with $46$~dBm ABS transmitters with $26$~GHz carrier frequency.
-Antennas on both sides are isotropic.
+The simulations were performed using a MATLAB-based Shooting and Bouncing Rays (SBR) engine to generate spatially consistent datasets of PL, shadow fading, and LoS/NLoS states over a $1000 \times 1000~\mathrm{m^2}$ area with $20~\mathrm{m}$ RX grid resolution.
+The ABS height varies from $5$ to $1000~\mathrm{m}$ (30 heights), with ground receivers at $1.5~\mathrm{m}$.
+Each configuration is evaluated over 20 independent city realizations across four layouts (Manhattan, SRU, FUU, and HEU) and four environments (suburban to high-rise urban).
+The RT simulator considers up to 3 reflections and 1 diffraction per path at $26~\mathrm{GHz}$ with $46~\mathrm{dBm}$ transmit power and isotropic antennas.
+Isotropic antennas are adopted to characterize the intrinsic propagation behavior of the environment, independent of antenna directivity, which can be incorporated separately in system-level analysis.
+Furthermore, diffuse scattering is not explicitly modeled.
+Although present at mmWave frequencies, it mainly affects small-scale channel characteristics.
+Since this work focuses on LSF, the dominant effects are captured by LoS propagation, specular reflections, and diffraction.
+Including diffuse scattering would also significantly increase computational complexity without materially affecting the extracted PLE and shadow fading trends.
+The complete set of simulation parameters is summarized in Table~\ref{rt_params}.